Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Abstract

 \section{Abstract}

-Let $\g$ be a complex simple Lie algebra.
-We prove that every finite-dimensional representation of the (untwisted) quantum affine algebra $\UqLg$ gives rise to a family of spectral K-matrices, namely solutions of Cherednik's generalized reflection equation, which depends upon the choice of a quantum affine symmetric pair $\Uqk\subset\UqLg$.
-Moreover, we prove that every irreducible representation over $\UqLg$ remains generically irreducible under restriction to $\Uqk$.
-From the latter result, we deduce that every obtained K-matrix can be normalized to a matrix-valued rational function in a multiplicative parameter, known in the study of quantum integrability as a trigonometric K-matrix.
-Finally, we show that our construction recovers many of the known solutions of the standard reflection equation and gives rise to a large class of new solutions.
+Let $\g$ be a complex simple finite-dimensional Lie algebra and $\Uqagp$ the corresponding quantum affine algebra.
+We prove that every irreducible finite-dimensional $\Uqagp$-module gives rise to a family of trigonometric solutions of Cherednik's generalized reflection equation.
+These depend upon the choice of a quantum affine symmetric pair $\Uqk\subset\Uqagp$.
+Our result relies on the construction of universal K-matrices for arbitrary quantum symmetric pairs we obtained in \cite{AV22} as well as the fact that every irreducible $\Uqagp$-module is generically irreducible under restriction to $\Uqk$.
+In the case of small modules and Kirillov-Reshetikhin modules, we obtain new solutions of the standard and the transposed reflection equations.